Water supply options for new uses

 - Connect to a public water supply.

 - Store water in a cistern.
 You can collect and store rainwater or, depending on your location, you may be able to have water delivered.
-Consult with the Skagit County Planning and Development Services at 360-416-1320 or Snohomish County Planning and Development Services at 425-388-3311 for more information.
+For more information, consult with:

 - Drill a well in a location that has no impact on the river.

 - A number of residences have already been approved.
-Contact the Skagit County Planning and Development Services staff at 360-416-1320 for more information.
+Contact Skagit County Planning and Development Services at 360-416-1320 for more information.

 - We recently informed the county about a water availability zone near Bayview where groundwater drains to saltwater and withdrawals have no effect on the river.
-See the water availability zone map (pdf).
+See the water availability zone map.

 - Use a well and mitigate (offset) the impact on instream flows by proposing your own mitigation plan to us.

-In response to Engrossed Senate Bill 6589 (pdf), the Governor directed us to study the possibility of storing water to provide non-interruptible water supplies to permit-exempt well users in the Skagit River basin.
+In response to Engrossed Senate Bill 6589, the governor directed us to study the possibility of storing water to provide non-interruptible water supplies to permit-exempt well users in the Skagit River basin.
 We partnered with Washington State University’s Water Research Center to develop the feasibility study.
-We also worked with Department of Health, Skagit County, tribes, and non-municipally owned public water systems in Skagit County on this study.
+We also worked with Washington Department of Health, Skagit County, tribes, and non-municipally owned public water systems in Skagit County on this study.

 Expanding public water supply